Denoder/nuxt-module-alternatives/README.md

 **Module Order**

-If you're using a combination of axios, pinia and auth you need to load them in `buildModules` in the following order.
+If you're using a combination of axios, pinia and auth you need to load them in `modules` in the following order.
 ```
-buildModules: [
+modules: [
     '@nuxtjs-alt/auth',
     '@nuxtjs-alt/axios',
     '@nuxtjs-alt/pinia',